Know your legal rights before being arrested for driving under the influence (DUI), plus learn what to do after your arrest for DWI-OWI-OUI-DUI

 In terms of your defense of criminal charges, it is also prudent to retrieve your car at once so that you can have someone else take pictures (digital or high definition video is preferred) of the vehicle inside and out.
 It needs to be someone else, so we can put that witness on the witness stand at trial, and not put you on the witness stand.

-Be sure to obtain pictures of any alcoholic containers (bottles, glasses, etc.) or alcohol beverage packaging (cardboard, paper bags, etc.) that remain in your vehicle, both where they were located when you first opened the vehicle, and also when moved outside of the car.
+Be sure to obtain pictures of any alcoholic containers (bottles, glasses, etc.) or alcoholic beverage packaging (cardboard, paper bags, etc.) that remain in your vehicle, both where they were located when you first opened the vehicle, and also when moved outside of the car.
 Also get a friend to make photos of the scene of your DUI arrest, with your car in its original position, if possible.
 Later, using police video camera footage, an investigator may re-enact this, if the car has been moved after your drunk driving arrest.

 8. Keep quiet about your arrest details and stay out of legal trouble while the case is pending.

-A DUI conviction for driving while intoxicated can affect your job, your insurance rates and your life.
+A DUI conviction for driving while intoxicated can affect your job, your insurance rates, and your life.
 While your DWI case is still active, the two best things you can do are to stay quiet about the facts of your case, and stay out of trouble!
 Only give this info to your DUI attorney.

 Theoretically, any words you say while the drunken driving case is pending can be used against you.
 Your chat with your co-worker could come back to haunt you if the prosecutor comes to speak with him about any details he may know.
 The only person who should know the entire situation is your drunk driving attorney.
 If married, you may have a right to spousal immunity, but sometimes, divorce creates a potentially incriminatory witness against you.